yzhou377/argoverse-kitti-adapter/README.md

 - To match the KITTI calibration file, the tool is designed to combine the 'R0_rect' matrix together with the 'P2' matrix to form intrinsic matrix 'K' of the  camera.
 In the new label file, 'R0_rect' is set to be an identity matrix, while 'P2' contains all the intrinsics.

 ## Reference
-- [1] Chang et al., Argoverse: 3D Tracking and Forecasting with Rich Maps, CVPR2019, Long Beach, U.S.A
+- [1] M. Chang et al., Argoverse: 3D Tracking and Forecasting with Rich Maps, CVPR2019, Long Beach, U.S.A
 - [2] A. Geiger et al., Are we ready for Autonomous Driving?
 The KITTI Vision Benchmark Suite, CVPR2012, Rhode Island, U.S.A